- Remove the floating pond deicer or other devices you used to keep the ice from freezing over during the winter.

 - Clean out leaves and organic debris that might have accumulated at the bottom over winter.

-- Move existing hardy plants from the bottom of the pond to their proper depth when the water temperature is 4°C (40°F).
+- Move existing hardy plants from the pond’s bottom to their proper depth when the water temperature is 4 °C (40°F).

 - Start feeding fish low protein food when the water is 10°C (50°F).